Christian Kouan: Club career

 He made his Serie B debut for Perugia on 20 January 2018, in a game against Virtus Entella.
 He also scored on his debut.

+On 26 June 2024, Kouan signed a two-season contract with Cosenza, with an optional third season.

 International career

 On 24 August 2020, he received his first call-up by the Ivory Coast senior national team.